 DFS players may find our Summary tab useful.
 We give you the likelihood the player having 100 or more yards in the game.
 Often a bonus trigger in DFS point scoring.
 We also give you both the Mean as well as the Median.
 This is useful information because you’ll find most sportsbooks price props based on the Median while your projection is based on the Mean.
 This is also why you shouldn’t use a sportsbook’s line as your projection.

 We also allow you to see the projected receptions priced according to a poisson distribution.
 There is a cumulative probability graph as well.

 Currently the props simulator is for the NFL and supports receptions and receiving yards for Wide Receivers, Tight Ends, and Running Backs.
 It also support rushes and rushing yards for Running Backs.
-We feel it’ll be a valuable tool when shopping for prop bets.
+We feel it’ll be a valuable tool when shopping for NFL prop bets and ultimately learning how to win NFL prop bets.
+We also have an NBA props simulator which supports points, rebounds, and assists to help with your NBA player props shopping.
 Go ahead and give it a try.